-The data center efficiency CASE Report will improve energy performance of data center mechanical and electrical systems by including the following submeasures:
+The computer room efficiency CASE Report will improve energy performance of computer room mechanical and electrical systems by including the following submeasures:

 Uninterruptible Power Supply (UPS) Efficiency

-This submeasure proposes adding minimum UPS prescriptive efficiency requirements for Ac-output UPS units used in computer rooms to match EnergyStar minimum efficiency requirements.
-The minimum average UPS efficiency takes into account UPS efficiency at 100%, 75%, 50%, and 25% load factor.
+This submeasure proposes adding minimum UPS prescriptive efficiency requirements and testing requirements, based on ENERGY STAR, for AC-output UPS units used in computer rooms.
+The minimum average UPS efficiency considers UPS efficiency at 100%, 75%, 50%, and 25% load factors.

 Computer Room Heat Recovery

-This submeasure proposes a prescriptive requirement for computer rooms of a minimum size to have metering installed to calculate Power Usage Effectiveness (PUE) and server utilization rates and provide this data to the building operator in an accessible manner.
-This measure will be evaluated to determine metering, network, and data dashboard display requirements.
+This submeasure proposes a mandatory requirement for computer rooms exceeding 2,000 kW ITE design load served by UPS to have metering installed to calculate Power Usage Effectiveness (PUE) and to provide this data to the building operator in an accessible manner.

 - 140.9(a)2: Reheat

 The Statewide CASE Team is no longer pursuing the proposed changes listed below as it was determined that they did not meet the Energy Commission’s requirements for market readiness, technical feasibility, cost-effectiveness, or enforceability at the time they were considered.